sabuhiabbas/unit3_2023-project/README.md

     # Set the password attribute of the password field to the opposite of the show_password attribute
     self.ids.passwd_in.password = not self.show_password
 ```
-The code of show password method above helped me to make it easier for the user to show the entered password in login screen.
-This way the user can avoid from human errors.
+The code defines a method that allows for the visibility of the password field to be toggled.
+This helped me to make it easier for the user to avoid human errors when entering their password on the login screen.
+When called, the method inverts the value of the show_password attribute and sets the password attribute of the password field to the opposite of the show_password attribute.

 ### Success criteria 2: The application features a secure login system, enabling the user to protect their data
-Login system enables the user to login to the application when the user wants to use.
-This lets the user secure the data entered to the database in the application.
+The login system provides a secure way for users to access the application, protecting the data they enter and store in the application's database.
+Users can log in whenever they need to use the application, ensuring the safety and confidentiality of their information.
 #### KivyMD Text field
 ```.kv
 MDTextField: